 The Whiteway on Lake Windermere; photo by Zoya Lynch

 For an off the beaten track adventure, check the conditions at Bear and Fish Lake near Kaslo.
-These mountain lakes are located between the mountain communities of Kaslo and New Denver, along HWY 31A.
+These mountain lakes are located between the mountain communities of Kaslo and New Denver, along Highway 31A.
 (Note: They are only accessible with the right conditions – usually earlier in the winter season before a heavy snowfall.)

 Located south of Nelson, along Highway 6 is Cottonwood Lake.
 This family favourite spot is the perfect place to spend the day skating, playing a game of hockey and warming up with hot-chocolate.
 This lake freezes at least once per season, with December being a favourable time to explore its surface.